A Comparative Review of the BlueSky Statistics GUI for R

 Data Export

 The ability to export data to a wide range of file types helps when you, or other research team members, have to use multiple tools to complete a task.
 Unfortunately, this is a very weak area for R GUIs.
-Deducer offers no data export at all, and R Commander and rattle can export only delimited text files (an earlier version of this listed jamovi as having very limited data export; that has now been expanded).
+Deducer offers no data export at all, and R Commander and Rattle can export only delimited text files.

-BlueSky’s comprehensive set of export options is the as its import options.
+BlueSky’s comprehensive export options are the same as its import options.

 Data Management

 BlueSky offers one of the most comprehensive sets of data management tools of any R GUI.
-The “Variables” (items 1-22) and “Datasets” (items 23-65) menus offer the following set of tools.
+The “Datasets” and “Variables” menus offer the following tools.
 Not shown is an extensive set of character and date/time functions that appear under “Compute.”

 1. Datasets: Aggregate